choojun/choojun.github.io/wsl_pyspark.md

 ## G7.
 Spark SQL
 1. Spark SQL is a module in Apache Spark that provides a relational interface to work with structured data using SQL-based operations in Spark through either JDBC/ODBC connectors, a built-in interactive Hive console, or Spark SQL API.
 This practical covers the Spark SQL API, which runs as a library on top of Spark’s Core engine and APIs.
 The Spark SQL API may be accessed using the same programming interface that was used for Spark’s RDD APIs
 ![sparksql](https://github.com/choojun/choojun.github.io/assets/6356054/538f24de-c002-44a0-8b57-e17b107ce1c8)
+2. Read more on Apache Spark at URLs https://spark.apache.org/sql/ and https://en.wikipedia.org/wiki/Apache_Spark#Spark_SQL

-2. Login as hduser, and install the Jupyter notebook, pandas, and reverse geocoder (https://pypi.org/project/reverse_geocoder/) packages
+3. Login as hduser, and install the Jupyter notebook, pandas, and reverse geocoder (https://pypi.org/project/reverse_geocoder/) packages
 ~~~bash
 $ sudo apt install jupyter-notebook
 $ pip3 install pandas
 $ pip3 install reverse_geocoder
 ~~~

-3. Make a copy of the C:\de\sparksql folder in the local hduser’s home directory
+4. Make a copy of the C:\de\sparksql folder in the local hduser’s home directory
 ~~~bash
 $ sudo cp -r /mnt/c/de/sparksql /home/hduser
 $ sudo chown hduser:hduser /home/hduser/sparksql
 ~~~

-4. Change directory to the sparksql folder, and review the code in wordcount.py
+5. Change directory to the sparksql folder, and review the code in wordcount.py
 ~~~bash
 $ cd /home/hduser/sparksql/data
 $ hdfs dfs -mkdir data
 $ hdfs dfs -put sf_parking_clean.json /user/hduser/data/
 ~~~

-5. Launch the PySpark interactive shell/interpreter, and try the following codes
+6. Launch the PySpark interactive shell/interpreter, and try the following codes
 ~~~bash
 >>> from pyspark.sql import SQLContext
 >>> sqlContext = SparkSession.builder.getOrCreate()